Hardy distribution: Goodness of fit

 The Hardy distribution gives the probability distribution of a single player's hole score.
-It takes several observations to perform a goodness-of-fit test (see Goodness of fit test) to check whether the Hardy distribution applies or not.
+It takes several observations to perform a goodness-of-fit test to check whether the Hardy distribution applies or not.
 This can be done with a single individual by having the individual play the same hole multiple times.
-Goodness-of-fit tests assume pure replications (see Replication (statistics)).
+Goodness-of-fit tests assume pure replications.
 This means that there should be no change in the player's golfing ability during repeated play of the hole.
-For example, there should not be an ongoing learning process (see Learning).
+For example, there should not be an ongoing learning process.
 Such effects cannot really be ruled out.
 One way around this problem is to use multiple players who can be assumed to have approximately the same golf proficiency.
 Such players are the participants in professional golf tournaments (see PGA Tour).
 Before using a goodness-of-fit test, it should first be checked that the participants indeed have approximately the same golf proficiency.
 This can be done separately for each hole by using, for example, the Pearson correlation coefficient between the hole score on the first day and the second day of a tournament.
-If there are no systematic differences (see Classical test theory) between players, the correlation (see Correlation) between the score achieved on Day 1 on a hole and the score achieved on Day 2 on that hole will not differ significantly (see Statistical significance) from zero.
+If there are no systematic differences (see Classical test theory) between players, the correlation between the score achieved on Day 1 on a hole and the score achieved on Day 2 on that hole will not differ significantly (see Statistical significance) from zero.
 This can be easily tested statistically.
 In a study by van der Ven, the results of a goodness-of-fit test of the Hardy distribution were reported using the hole-by-hole scores from the 2012 Open Championship played at the St Andrews Golf Club.
 The distribution has been tested separately for each hole.
 Pearson's chi-squared test was used to determine whether the observed sample frequencies of the hole scores differed significantly from the expected frequencies according to the Hardy distribution.
 The fit between observed and expected frequencies was generally very satisfactory.